erroronline1/qualitymanagement/readme.md

 [back to top](#table-of-contents)

-## output containers
+### output containers
-container for output are named 'input', 'temp' and 'output' and can be accessed preferably via `core.fn.stdout('input', content)` or `el('input').innerHTML` or whatever.
+container for output are named 'input', 'temp' and 'output' and can be accessed preferably via `core.fn.async.stdout('input', content)` or `el('input').innerHTML` or whatever.

-## registering and loading of modules
+### registering and loading of modules
-register and deregister modules in ROOT/core/config.js so they are accessible and listed on initial start. import js-files or other subscripts with `core.fn.loadScript(url, callback);` files to be imported always have to be hardcoded (e.g. dropdown-list) because javascript having no indirect access to local file system (directory-listing etc.). this has to be done within modules as well. data-objects should be stored in `core.var.moduleDataDir`-folder prefixed with modulename_. therefore these can remain untouched if any changes occur for the main module-file and won't be affected during file-transfers in reviews.
+register and deregister modules in ROOT/core/config.js so they are accessible and listed and imported on initial start. files to be imported (preferably from the modules load-method) always have to be hardcoded (e.g. dropdown-list) because javascript having no indirect access to local file system (directory-listing etc.). data-objects should be stored in `core.var.moduleDataDir`-folder prefixed with modulename_. therefore these can remain untouched if any changes occur for the main module-file and won't be affected during file-transfers in reviews. modules will be loaded on startup with the load-method as callback.

-## module initialization
-initialization of module will be achieved by the callback functions of the core.fn.loadScript-method. initialization should contain a default output for input (forms or explanatory text), might contain module information in temp and should clear output. even if the module-object is reinitialized on every module-call there is no way of initializing with the same function name because of some asynchronous variable handling or scope unknown to me resulting in calling the previous init-function and giving a lot of errors.

 [back to top](#table-of-contents)

-## multi-language support
+### multi-language support
-the language bricks within the modules are to be defined. i recommend the same nesting and pattern than the core language model for easier source reading. within every module the language-blocks have to be filled up according to registered languages to avoid errors of undefined objects. the bricks can be called with `core.fn.lang('brickName','modulename')` and will return the block in the selected language.
+the language bricks within the modules are to be defined. i recommend the same nesting and pattern than the core language model for easier source reading. within every module the language-blocks have to be filled up according to registered languages to avoid errors of undefined objects. the bricks can be called with `core.fn.static.lang('brickName','modulename')` and will return the block in the selected language.

-## language synthesis
+### language synthesis
 the root language model core.fn.languageSynthesis within the file library/core/core.fn.languageSynthesis.js can be extended through assigning an additional property within the module-file for example:

 ```Javascript